-There are so many things that we know and are aware of but can’t really put a finger on how you know those things or how someone can learn it from you.
+We know so many things and are aware of but can’t put the finger on how you know those things or how one can learn it from you.

 This information is known as tacit knowledge.